 PRIVACY POLICY

-The organizers undertake to protect all participants’ private information, in particular their postal and email addresses, phone numbers as well the team’s confidential technical information.
+The Organizers undertake to protect all participants’ private information, in particular their postal and email addresses, phone numbers as well the team’s confidential technical information.
 The organizers exclude liability for the acquisition of participants’ private information by third parties except where caused by willful intent or gross negligence.

 NON-ENDORSEMENT, NON-ALTERATION

-In no way shall any of the Challenge media material or any aspect of a team’s participation in the Challenge be used, advertised, presented, understood or construed as giving rise to false endorsement of or cooperation with any other of a Team’s projects, research, grant proposals, or other activities by the Organizer, its officers, employees, contractors and agents.
+In no way shall any of the Challenge media material or any aspect of a team’s participation in the Challenge be used, advertised, presented, understood or construed as giving rise to false endorsement of or cooperation with any other of a Team’s projects, research, grant proposals, or other activities, by the Organizer, its officers, employees, contractors and agents.
 Both parties shall use their best efforts to prevent any such implications in all outreach material and contact with media outlets.

-Likewise shall no aspect of a team’s participation in the Challenge be understood, presented or construed as altering, overriding, or terminating any other potentially existing agreement between any team, team member, or team organization and the organizers, its officers, employees, contractors and agents.
+Likewise shall no aspect of a team’s participation in the Challenge be understood, presented or construed as altering, overriding, or terminating any other potentially existing agreement between any team, team member, or team organization and the Organizers, its officers, employees, contractors and agents.

 No mention of any third-part commercial or non-commercial brand, entity, product, service, or cause within the context of the Challenge shall be construed as constituting an endorsement by the Organizers beyond the mention thereof for that respective particular aspect of the Challenge.